Actinodaphne wightiana

 Actinodaphne wightiana is a species of tree in the laurel family, Lauraceae.
-It grows primarily in the seasonally dry tropical biome of Southwest India, its only native location.
+It native to the southern Western Ghats of Karnataka, Kerala and Tamil Nadu states in southwestern India.
 Its leaves are densely hirsute to tomentellous beneath and its fruits are 7–10 mm in diameter.
+It grows in evergreen tropical moist forests from 100 to 1,000 metres elevation.
+It is threatened with habitat loss from deforestation to expand agriculture and plantations.
+The IUCN Red List assesses the species as Least Concern.